roadrunner-server/docs/intro/config.md

 | `uid` | Numeric socket owner ID.
 Omit it to keep the default owner. |
 | `gid` | Numeric socket group ID.
 Omit it to keep the default group. |

-UID and GID must be integers from `0` through `4294967294` that fit the platform's Go `int` type.
+Use numeric UID and GID values from `0` through `4294967294` that fit the platform's Go `int` type.
 Zero is an explicit ID, not an omitted value.
-Account names, booleans, fractional numbers, and empty ID strings are invalid.
-An unset environment variable used for an ID causes a configuration error; omit the field or provide a valid value.
+Account names are not supported.

+The configuration provider converts values before socket validation.
+Viper can convert booleans and fractional numbers to integer IDs.
+An unset or empty environment variable can become ID `0`, rather than cause an error.
+Set ID variables explicitly, or omit the fields to keep ownership unchanged.

 These options require a filesystem `unix://` address on Linux, macOS, or FreeBSD.
 They do not apply to TCP addresses such as `0.0.0.0:8000`, the `pipes` worker relay, Windows, or Linux abstract sockets.
 They do not change RoadRunner or PHP worker credentials, the process umask, or application file permissions.